 Why do I have trouble controlling my anger?

-There are many reasons why you may have trouble managing your anger.
-The reasons are different for everybody and may be a combination of different things.
-Perhaps you’ve witnessed violence at home, in your neighborhood, or at school, distorting how you view or experience anger.
-It may be hard for you to control your anger because you haven’t yet learned how to deal with the emotions you feel inside.
-Whatever the reason, the next step is moving forward to work on ways to understand what triggers your anger and how to stay in control.
+There are many reasons why people have trouble managing their anger and angry behaviors.
+The reasons are different for everybody and may be a combination of different factors.
+Perhaps you have been taught that it is “not nice” or “inappropriate” to express anger.
+Maybe you’ve witnessed extreme anger and/or violence at home, in your neighborhood or at school, distorting how you view or experience anger.
+It could also be hard for you to control your anger because you haven’t yet learned how to deal with the emotions you feel inside.
+Whatever the reason, the next step is to work on ways of understanding what triggers your anger and how to manage your behavior even when the angry feeling is justified.

 Why should I control my anger?

-Even at a young age, having difficulty controlling your anger makes your body more likely to have physical problems that can occur now or later.
+Even at a young age, having difficulty understanding and managing anger makes you more likely to have physical problems that can occur now or in the future.
 This happens because your mind and your body are connected.
-These feelings can actually put stress on your body which can lead to medical problems such as:
+Not dealing with angry feelings can actually put stress on your body which can lead to medical problems such as:

 - Heart disease